pkgcloud/pkgcloud/README.md

 ## Block Storage -- Beta

-##### Note: Block Storage is considered Beta until there are multiple providers; presently only Rackspace are supported.
+##### Note: Block Storage is considered Beta until there are multiple providers; presently only Openstack and Rackspace are supported.

 The `pkgcloud.blockstorage` service is designed to make it easy to create and manage block storage volumes and snapshots.